jethornton/flexgui/docs_flex/source/hal.rst

 	String, hal_dir, HAL_IN
 	Color, on_color, color of your choice
 	Color, off_color, color of your choice
+	Int, edge_margin, space between circle and edge of the label

 ..
 NOTE:: Select Other to get the list and select Color.
 You can copy and paste the hex color value into the color picker.